brown-ccv/honeycomb-docs/docs/folders.md

 #### `App.jsx`

 This is the starting point for the app.
-The `<Login>` component handles use authentication in the different use cases and the `<JsPsychExperiment>` component initializes the `jspsych` experiment.
+The `<Login>` component handles user authentication in the different use cases and the `<JsPsychExperiment>` component initializes the `jspsych` experiment.
 This is also where communication is set up with the `electron` and `psiturk` processes.

 #### `App.css`